-(i) The common man will become more powerful and will be able to exercise his voting right just by a flick of his fingertip (Rajnikant style!).
+(i) The common person will become more powerful and will exercise his voting right just by a flick of his fingertip (Rajnikant style!).

 We are sure that online voting will change the modus operandi followed during an election campaign.

-India is the largest democracy in the world and is the birthing ground of some of the best inventions and the most brilliant minds in the world.
+India is the largest democracy globally and is the birthing ground of some of the best inventions and the most brilliant minds in the world.

 What stops us then from inventing and establishing a new procedure for elections online?